 I have found Peter on Ancestry’s Register of Soldier’s Effects.
-I cannot upload the image at the moment but it shows that such money as he had or was owed was divided among his family.
+It shows that such money as he had or was owed was divided among his family.
 It says that on 12th May 1917 father Alexander received £12-2-6, with the word distribution next to it.
 Underneath it lists sister Jean A Clark, Ann S, Elizabeth Ferguson as receiving £1-3 each.
 The last line says Father Alexander and £10-10.
 This may have been a gratuity.

 (Information from wwarmemscot.s4.bizhat.com/warmemscot-ftopic4405.html).